amorist/awesome/README.md

 - [koa-prerender](https://github.com/RisingStack/koa-prerender) - KOA middleware for prerendering javascript-rendered pages on the fly for SEO
 - [prerender](https://github.com/prerender/prerender) - Node server that uses Headless Chrome to render a javascript-rendered page as HTML.
 To be used in conjunction with prerender middleware.
 - [ghChat](https://github.com/aermin/ghChat) - :octocat: 📱A chat application for GitHub.
 Front-End : React+Redux+React-router+axios+scss；Back-end: node(koa2)+mysql+JWT+ Typescripts; Socket.io, PWA
-- [web](https://github.com/pikapkg/web) - :package: :sparkles:Install npm dependencies to run directly in the browser.
-No webpack required. https://www.pika.dev/blog/pika-web-a-future-without-webpack/
+- [snowpack](https://github.com/pikapkg/snowpack) - 📦✨ Run npm packages directly in the browser.
+No Webpack, Parcel, or bundlers required.
 - [vue-dev-server](https://github.com/vuejs/vue-dev-server) - A POC dev server that allows you to import `*.vue` files via native ES modules imports.
 - [grommet](https://github.com/grommet/grommet) - a react-based framework that provides accessibility, modularity, responsiveness, and theming in a tidy package
 - [node-formidable](https://github.com/node-formidable/node-formidable) - A node.js module for parsing form data, especially file uploads.